mayur7garg/ExpenseManager/README.md

-# ExpenseManager
+# Expense Manager
-Personalized expense manager with machine learning for classification and forecasting
+Personalized expense manager with machine learning for classification and forecasting.